ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 You are now ready to store data in a secure content store with encryption, monitoring, and audit observability!

-## Get started by uploading data.
+## Get started by uploading data
 {: #upload-data}

 - See [uploading data](/docs/cloud-object-storage?topic=cloud-object-storage-upload) for more information.

-## Add additional capabilities to protect from ransomware and accidental deletion such as versioning and immutable retention polices for supporting immutable storage and immutable backup and archive data.
+## Add capabilities
 {: #add-capabilities}

-- See [Locking objects](/docs/cloud-object-storage?topic=cloud-object-storage-ol-overview) for more information.
-- See [Versioning objects](/docs/cloud-object-storage?topic=cloud-object-storage-versioning) for more information.

-## Check out the IBM Cloud Tutorials library for additional tutorials for deploying solutions with {{site.data.keyword.cos_short}}.
+Add capabilities to protect objects from ransomware and accidental deletion such as [versioning](/docs/cloud-object-storage?topic=cloud-object-storage-versioning) and [immutable retention polices](/docs/cloud-object-storage?topic=cloud-object-storage-ol-overview) for supporting immutable storage, and immutable backup and archive data.

+## Library of {{site.data.keyword.cos_short}} tutorials
 {: #cos-tutorials}

-- See [Cloud Object Storage](https://cloud.ibm.com/docs?tab=tutorials&page=1&pageSize=20&tags=cloud-object-storage) in the tutorials library for more information.
+Check out the IBM Cloud Tutorials library for more tutorials when deploying solutions with [Cloud Object Storage](https://cloud.ibm.com/docs?tab=tutorials&page=1&pageSize=20&tags=cloud-object-storage){{site.data.keyword.cos_short}}.